GediminasMasaitis/moonfish/README.md

 Clone the repository, then open `moonfish.vcxproj` with Visual Studio.

-- Only the UCI bot will be compiled, not the tools.
+- Only moonfish itself will be compiled, not its tools.
 - [MinGW] may be used instead.
 (This way, the tools may be compiled too.)
 - You may use a GUI like [cutechess] to try it.